-When I started my first retail business at 22 this was the storage system I used to hold products as my online business grew.
-When, at 29, I moved out of my basement and into a “real” retail space, I rebuilt a version of these shelves that, with just a bit more time and money invested, created storage that was cheap, dense, and not at all too rough to look at (This second-gen shelving is the see black & white warehouse shelving, below).
+When I started my first retail business at 22 these were the storage shelves I built to hold products as my online business grew.
+When, at 29, I moved my business out of my basement and into a “real” retail space, I rebuilt a version of these shelves that- with just a bit more time and money invested- created storage that was cheap, dense, and not at all too rough to look at (This second-gen shelving is the see black & white warehouse shelving, below).

 - Calculate lumber needed.
 Plywood always cuts from a 4×8 foot sheet, so you’ll be able to get 3 strips of 16″ deep shelves out of each sheet of plywood.
-You’ll need a support at each end and 3 in the middle. (you can use less supports, if you use a thicker, sag-resistant plywood to build your storage shelves).
-So each 16″ deep shelf will need 80″ of the lumber you’ll use for supports (Either 2×4’s or higher grade 1x lumber in 4″, 6″, or 8″ tall, depending on how tall you want each shelf) When calculating lumber needed to reach the desired height, remember lumber name dimensions are not actual dimensions, eg a 2×4 is actually 1 1⁄2 x 3 1⁄2, etc
+You’ll need a support piece at each end and 3 in the middle. (you can use less supports, if you use a thicker, sag-resistant plywood to build your storage shelves).
+So each 16″ deep shelf will need 80″ worth of of supports (Either 2×4’s or higher grade 1x lumber in 4″, 6″, or 8″ tall, depending on how tall you want each shelf) When calculating lumber needed to reach the desired height, remember lumber name dimensions are not actual dimensions, eg a 2×4 is actually 1 1⁄2 x 3 1⁄2 etc

-- Have your home supply store cut the plywood strips for you.
+- Cut.
+If possible, have your home supply store cut the plywood strips for you.
 If you plan to paint your shelves, do it before construction- while you can still paint large sections with a roller.

-- Alternate supports and plywood, using exact measurements so each support beam is screwed directly over the support beam on the shelf beneath it.
-Supports placed askew will make shelves sag and possibly fall.
+- Stack & Build.
+Alternate supports and plywood, using exact measurements so each support beam is screwed directly over the support beam on the shelf beneath it.
+Supports placed askew will make shelves sag and possibly even fall.

 Worth noting: this style of building cheap storage shelves is highly variable.
-When storing heavy products (hardware, etc) you’ll need many more supports and/or thicker plywood than if you were storing lighter weight items.
+When storing heavy products (hardware, metal parts, etc) you’ll need many more supports and/or thicker plywood than if you plant to only store light-weight items.

 - Like products shelved together (for example, all clothing in one section, all hardware in another)

-- but very, very similar products (that could easily be confused for one another) shelved distant from each other. (i.e. an American flag dog collar being shelved far from a “stars and stripes” pattern dog collar – so order-pickers had a body-based memory, over time, directing them to be able to pick the correct item even on autopilot)
+- BUT very, very similar products (that could easily be confused for one another) shelved distant from each other. (i.e. an American flag dog collar being shelved far from a “stars and stripes” pattern dog collar – so order-pickers had a body-based memory, over time, directing them to be able to pick the correct item even on autopilot)

 - Larges always at the top, smalls at the bottom, with descending sizes in between.

-- Visual Labels (such as a snippet of the pattern) on the box, instead of word tags, that labeled a whole column.
+- Visual Labels (such as a snippet of the pattern) on the box, instead of word tags.